escowin/boathouse-etl/README.md

 ## 📈 Benefits

-### For Coaches
+### For Data Management
-- **Centralized Data**: All athlete and team information in one place
-- **Real-time Updates**: Automatic data synchronization
+- **Automated Processing**: Eliminates manual data entry and synchronization
-- **Performance Analytics**: Comprehensive performance tracking
-- **Lineup Management**: Easy lineup creation and seat assignment

-### For Athletes
-- **Personal Progress**: Individual performance tracking
-- **Competitive Features**: Gauntlet and ladder systems
-- **Historical Data**: Complete performance history
-- **Goal Setting**: Data-driven improvement tracking

-### For Club Management
-- **Reduced Manual Work**: Automated data processing
+- **Data Quality**: Comprehensive validation and error handling
-- **Data Consistency**: Standardized data formats
+- **Consistency**: Standardized data formats across all systems
-- **Scalability**: System grows with club needs
+- **Reliability**: Robust retry logic and error recovery

+### For System Integration
-- **Integration Ready**: API-ready for future applications
+- **Clean Data**: Structured, validated data for other applications

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make changes
-4. Add tests if applicable
-5. Submit a pull request
+- **Real-time Sync**: Regular data updates from source systems
+- **Scalability**: Handles growing data volumes efficiently
+- **Maintainability**: Clear separation of ETL and API concerns

+### For Development
+- **Modular Design**: Focused ETL service with clear responsibilities
+- **Easy Debugging**: Comprehensive logging and error reporting
+- **Flexible Configuration**: Environment-based settings for different deployments
+- **Testing Support**: Built-in validation and testing capabilities

 ## 📝 License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This is proprietary software.
+All rights reserved.

+**NO USE WITHOUT PERMISSION**: This software may not be used, copied, modified, distributed, or sold without explicit written permission from Edwin Escobar.

+For licensing inquiries, commercial use, or permission requests, contact:
+**Edwin Escobar**
+Email: edwin@escowinart.com

+See LICENSE and LICENSING.md files for complete terms and conditions.

 ## 🆘 Support

-For questions, issues, or contributions, please:
+For questions, issues, or licensing inquiries, please:
 - Check the documentation in the `docs/` folder
-- Review existing issues
-- Create a new issue with detailed information
-- Contact the development team
+- Contact Edwin Escobar at edwin@escowinart.com

 ---